Lee

 In the News

-Hedwig Lee quoted on racial inequalities in connectedness to imprisoned individuals by Timothy Williams, "Report Details Economic Hardships for Inmate Families" New York Times, September 15, 2015.
+Quoted by Timothy Williams in "Report Details Economic Hardships for Inmate Families," New York Times, September 15, 2015.

-Hedwig Lee quoted on racial inequality wrought in the U.S. prison boom by Peter Kelley, "Nearly Half of African-American Women Know Someone in Prison" UW Today, June 11, 2015.
+Quoted by Peter Kelley in "Nearly Half of African-American Women Know Someone in Prison," UW Today, June 11, 2015.

-Hedwig Lee's research on Peter Kelley, "Nearly Half of African-American Women Know Someone in Prison," UW Today, June 11, 2015.
+Research discussed by Peter Kelley, in "Nearly Half of African-American Women Know Someone in Prison," UW Today, June 11, 2015.

 Publications

-"State-Level Variation in the Cumulative Prevalence of Child Welfare System Contact, 2015–2019" (with Frank Edwards, Hedwig Lee, Jane Waldfogel, Christopher Wildeman, and Natalia Emanuel).
+"State-Level Variation in the Cumulative Prevalence of Child Welfare System Contact, 2015–2019" (with Youngmin Yi, Frank Edwards, Jane Waldfogel, Christopher Wildeman, and Natalia Emanuel).
 Children and Youth Services Review 147 (2023).

 Provides new estimates of spatial and racial/ethnic variation in children’s lifetime risks of child welfare system involvement, as well as relative risks of these events.
 Discusses In the U.S., state-level investigation risks ranged from 14% to 63%, confirmed maltreatment risks from 3% to 27%, foster care placement risks from 2% to 18%, and risks of parental rights termination from 0% to 8%, with great racial/ethnic variation in all of these.